 Yes, you can receive a citation several days or even weeks after a collision in most states.
-Just because you did not receive a traffic ticket at the accident scene does not mean you will never get one.
-It could take hours or several days for law enforcement to wrap up its investigation of the accident.
+Just because you did not receive a ticket for a traffic violation at the accident scene does not mean you will never get one.
+It could take hours or several days for law enforcement to wrap up its investigation of an accident.

-If it was a property damage collision, the other driver likely filed an accident report instead of having police report to the scene.
-This makes it much more likely for it to take several days before the police to issue any citations based on the accident.
+If a property damage collision occurred, the other driver likely filed an accident report instead of having police report to the scene.
+This makes it much more likely for it to take several days before a police officer issues any citations based on the accident.

 Reasons People Receive Tickets After Traffic Accidents

-Any violation of a traffic rule or criminal law could lead to a citation following a traffic accident.
-However, the most common citations stem from violations of traffic laws that caused or contributed to a crash.
+Any violation of a traffic rule or criminal law could lead to a citation after a traffic accident.
+However, the most common citations stem from violations of traffic laws that caused or contributed to a motor vehicle crash.
 This could include:

 - Speeding tickets